ClaudiaEsp/fleximaus/README.md

 # fleximaus
-A Python module to analyze electrical signals and behavior in amice behaving in a cognitive flexibility task.
+A Python module to analyze electrical signals and behavior in mice to study cognitive flexibility.
 For personal use only.
 Requirements